silentesc/torrent-cleaner/README.md

 # Prerequirements
 - Have the torrents and media library on the same filesystem (needed for hardlinking)
 - Use hardlinks only!
-Symlinks etc. are not supported and could in worst case cause data loss!
+Symlink, copying files, etc. is not supported and could cause data loss!
 - Have a parent folder with torrents/media folder inside (e.g. /data | /data/torrents | /data/media)

 # How to install